Trump Tweets Raise Speculation About Potential Flynn Pardon

 Prosecutors haven’t filed anything in response to Wednesday’s action by Flynn’s lawyers.
 But Trump has made clear he is considering a pardon.

-The notes and emails show FBI officials debating internally how best to approach the Flynn interview, how much information to provide him with, what the purpose of interviewing him should be — and what to do if he lied.

-In emails dated Jan.
-23, 2017, the day before agents interviewed Flynn at the White House about his conversations during the presidential transition period with the Russian ambassador to the United States, officials pondered at what point in the conversation Flynn should be reminded that it is against the law to lie to the FBI — at the outset of the conversation or after he makes a suspected false statement.
+In FBI emails dated Jan.
+23, 2017, the day before agents interviewed Flynn at the White House, officials pondered at what point in the conversation Flynn should be reminded that it is against the law to lie to the FBI — at the outset of the conversation or after he makes a suspected false statement.

 At another point, the notes say, “If we get him to admit to breaking the Logan Act, give facts to DoJ and have them decide.”
 That is a reference to a centuries-old, esoteric law that makes it a crime for a private citizen to conduct foreign policy with another government.